goFrendiAsgard/zaruba/README.md

 # 📜 Getting Started

 Before getting started, it is recommended to have `pyenv` and `nvm` installed.
-To install those pre-requisites, you can perform:
+To install those prerequisites, you can perform:

 ```
 zaruba please setupPyenv